mguggariR/CourseraTidyDataProject/CodeBook.md

 Using this grouped dataframe, a new dataframe with 180 rows is created with summarized average value for each measurement in the data.

-This new data frame is saved as “groupedMeanData.csv” in R working directory.
+This new data frame is saved as “groupedMeanData.txt” in R working directory.

 The last line of code in this chunk also outputs partial dataframe for verification as shown below.